The Symbiotic X-ray Binary IGR J16194-2810: A Window on the Future Evolution of Wide Neutron Star Binaries From Gaia: Analysis

 \subsection{Joint Fitting with MCMC Techniques}

 We simultaneously fit the light curves, RVs, stellar parameters, astrometry, and SED of IGR 16194-2810.
 The free parameters of our fit are the parallax, orbital period, orbital inclination, epoch of conjunction, center-of-mass RV, and NS mass, along with the red giant's age, initial mass, and initial metallicity.
 The observed ellipsoidal variability constrains the density and thus the present-day mass of the red giant, with some covariance with orbital inclination.
 The RVs constrain both the systemic velocity and the companion mass.
 When taken together, the light curves and RV curve constrain the orbital period and epoch of conjunction.
 The SED, together with the \textit{Gaia} DR3 parallax, constrains the radius of the red giant.
 Given the radius and the effective temperature, MIST single-star evolutionary models constrain the red giant's age, initial mass, and initial metallicity.
 Lastly, the measured projected equatorial rotation constrains the inclination once the radius and orbital period are constrained by other information.

 Unlike \citet{hinkle_2024}, we do not use the lack of eclipses in the optical light curve of IGR 16194-2810 to place a limit on the inclination as a function of mass ratio.
 This is because --- given the small physical size of the NS and accretion flow relative to a red giant --- we do not expect to see eclipses in SyXBs in the optical bands.
+Indeed, our joint fit implies $i \gtrsim 75^{\circ}$ and thus predicts an X-ray eclipse.
+Future targeted observations of IGR J16194-2810 at superior conjunction can test this prediction.

 We use truncated uniform distributions to enforce the orbital inclination to lie in $[0^{\circ}, 90^{\circ}]$ and restrict the epoch of conjunction to fall within a time range spanning less than one orbital period.
 We also place a Gaussian prior on the parallax to IGR J16194-2810 based on the \textit{Gaia} DR3 value after correcting for the parallax zeropoint \citep{lindegren_2021}.